entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 ![Init Containers Screenshot](./img/init-containers-screenshot.png)

 Many managed kubernetes instances like OpenShift won’t show init containers in their dashboards.
 So if you’re troubleshooting you may need to look deeper.
-When fetching logs for an init container using kubectl you must pass the container name as an argument to the call.
+When fetching logs for an init container using kubectl, you must pass the container name as an argument to the call.
 For example,

         kubectl logs <pod> -c <container> -n <namespace>
-        kubectl logs quickstart-kc-db-preparation-job-ddbdbddb-a  -c quickstart-kc-db-schema-creation-job -n sprint1-rc
+        kubectl logs default-sso-in-namespace-deployment-db-preparation-job-ddbdbddb-a  -c default-sso-in-namespace-deployment-db-schema-creation-job -n sprint1-rc

 #### Customization
 It is unlikely that the init containers will be customized as part of an Entando project.
 The init containers